Moving from the uber-convenience of disposable products and choosing to make an environmental commitment can be a period of adjustment.

 It's not only the roast that impacts your final brew, you'll find that the correct grind also contributes to the strength of your coffee and quality of crema.
 In general, a fine grind works best for reusable pods - this means that the water has to work a little harder to get through that ground coffee, creating strong, fuller bodied espresso and a beautiful extraction.
 Whereas a coarser grind tends to produce gentler flavours and a lighter colour crema.
 For the majority of our reusable pods, we recommend asking your local cafe or roaster to grind the beans to medium-fine for optimal results.

 If you grind at home, using a burr grinder will help you achieve a better brew (blade grinders can create too much dust).
 Ensure your capsule is tamped firmly, and filled to the top.
 Head to our article on grind size for a more detailed look at how this effects your brew results.
+If using reusables for Nespresso, we also recommend checking out our specially designed Perfect Press, which makes filling and tamping a breeze.

 Tip: A grind that is too fine can be a common cause of a slow extraction.
 We suggest experimenting with pressure - pack the coffee more loosely with minimal tamp, or simply fill and apply the lid.
 At the other end of the scale, if your grind size is too coarse you may experience watery coffee, we suggest applying more pressure when tamping.